sameersbn/docker-gitlab/README.md

 - Niclas Mietz ([SolidNerd](https://github.com/SolidNerd))
 - Sameer Naik ([sameersbn](https://github.com/sameersbn))

+See [Contributors](../../graphs/contributors) for the complete list developers that have contributed to this project.

 # Issues

 Docker is a relatively new project and is active being developed and tested by a thriving community of developers and testers and every release of docker features many enhancements and bugfixes.